-1 I thank Sinikka Elliott (University of British Columbia), Sherryl Kleinman (University of North Carolina at Chapel Hill), and Judith Taylor (University of Toronto), whose syllabi were important sources of inspiration as I wrote my own.
+1 I thank Sinikka Elliott (University of British Columbia), Sherryl Kleinman (University of North Carolina at Chapel Hill), and Judith Taylor (University of Toronto), whose syllabi inspired my own.

-TEACHING AND LEARNING AS WE RETURN TO CAMPUS
+TEACHING AND LEARNING TOGETHER

 Our work together will be brief and intense over the next twelve weeks.
 We will read, write, and meet deadlines at a brisk pace.
 I encourage us all to make this course a focus over the next twelve weeks: stay on top of the readings, don't fall behind on assignments, and attend each seminar meeting.
 Steady attention and consistent engagement will keep us on track.